oercamp/oercamp-pretalx/README.md

 * Pretalx has a Plugin system, but it's a relatively simple one.
 You can define hooks, but afaik not overwrite files.
 Because of that, time issues, and the nature of changes, most changes were made directly inside the code.

+## Live server infos (state 01.2025)

+* you should be able to ssh to `root@venueless.oercamp.de` with a configured key.
+(or also use `go.oercamp.de` or `anmeldung.oercamp.de`).
+All project are on the same server right now.
+* Project folder is `/sites/oercamp/`, where pretalx, pretix and venuelss are located.
+* nginx conf is at `/etc/nginx/sites-enabled/default`